Vitamins and Minerals

 Vitamin B1 (thiamine, aneurine)

 Vitamin B1, is involved in the regulation of carbohydrate metabolism and energy supply to the nervous system.
-It strengthens the immune system and heart, strengthens energy, improves mental activity, and reduces digestive complaints.
+It strengthens the immune system and heart, improves mental activity, and reduces digestive complaints.

 Vitamin B2 (riboflavin, lactoflavin)